ralph-groupscholar/website/ralph.md

 - Captured a Playwright viewport screenshot of groupscholar.com; the snapshot brief still reads as a long stack of near-identical tiles and the lowest row kisses the fold, making the frame feel dense.
 - Sketched creative follow-ups: collapse the bottom rails into a single signal ribbon, add subtle tonal contrast to the lowest band, and keep the automation snapshot fully visible without scroll.
 - Collapsed the footer + ticker rows into a single signal ribbon with four key tiles and a softer gradient to reduce vertical stacking while keeping the automation view above the fold.
+2026-02-06 08:41:27 — Iteration 75
+- Reviewed the current codebase and recent git history for context.
+- Captured a Playwright viewport screenshot of groupscholar.com; the automation snapshot still stacks two near-identical tile rows, making the lower band feel repetitive even though it fits within 720p.
+- Sketched creative follow-ups: merge cadence + signal tiles into a single pulse row, tighten automation padding slightly, and keep the entire snapshot within one headless frame.
+- Consolidated the cadence + signal rows into a single pulse grid and trimmed automation padding so the snapshot stays compact without hidden content.